operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 ### OLM-defined schemas

-An OLM catalog currently uses three schemas: `olm.package`, `olm.channel`, and `olm.bundle`, which correspond to OLM's existing package, channel, and bundle concepts.
+An OLM catalog currently uses the following schemas:
+- `olm.package`, `olm.channel`, and `olm.bundle`, which correspond to OLM's existing package, channel, and bundle concepts,
+- `olm.deprecations`, which provides information for support and upgrades.

 Each operator package in a catalog requires exactly one `olm.package` blob, at least one `olm.channel` blob, and one or more `olm.bundle` blobs.